scollins83/CarND-Behavioral-Cloning-P3/writeup.md

 | 3 - Dense Layer        | 148         | 10      |          | ReLU Activation                         |
 | 4 - Dense Layer        | 149         | 1       |          | No activation (needs to be linear for regression)|

 Optimizer: Adam, with starting learning rate of 0.001.
+The model performance was largely dependent on learning rate, so I did tune the starting learning rate, which will be discussed later in this writeup.

 #### 2. Attempts to reduce overfitting in the model